davewoloszyn/devdocs/docs/apis/subsystems/communication/index.md

 ### Create and configure a room according to the provider

-There are cases where the provider is changed for a communication instance, for example, previously the provider was matrix and now it is changed to slack.
+There are cases where the provider is changed for a communication instance.
+For example, previously the provider was set to _Provider A_ and now it has changed to _Provider B_.
 In this case, the room and its members need to be configured according to the new provider.
-The method is `$communication->create_and_configure_room()` takes care of this without having to write extra bit of logics.
-For example, if the provider is changed from matrix to slack, the method will delete the room from matrix and create a new room in slack and add the members to the room and remove all members from matrix.
+Without any extra logic needed, the method `$communication->configure_room_and_membership_by_provider()` takes care of this in the following way:

+1. Communication provider is changed from _Provider A_ to _Provider B_.
+2. New room is created in _Provider A_.
+3. Members are added to the new room at _Provider A_.
+4. Members are removed from the old room at _Provider B_.

 ```php
 // First initialize the instance.